jlboba/Jinglebot/README.md

 ## Installation

-Jinglebot was made exclusively for the partnered ACNH Discord server so he is not publicly available to be invited.
-However, you're free to clone him and host him yourself if you wish.
+Jinglebot was made exclusively for the partnered ACNH Discord server so it is not publicly available to be invited.
+However, you're free to clone it and host it yourself if you wish.

 1. `npm i` to install all required packages
-1. Create an `.env` file with the variables listed in [sample.env]
+1. Create a `config.json` file with the variables listed in [sample.config.json]
 1. Invite Jinglebot into your Discord server and run the `j!config enable` command inside whichever channel you want Jinglebot to spawn villagers and allow members to use the Jinglebot commands in

 ## Technologies Used